 For this reason, sperm and eggs are checked first.
 "The investigations for a couple who are trying to conceive a first child or subsequent children are broadly similar.
 You have to start from first principles: work on the sperm, the egg and the housing.

 "If you have had a child before there is a bit of a move away from immunology issues and rejection issues and more of a movement towards making sure the eggs and sperm are still there and that the tubes are open."

 Dore went through many of these tests, having tried to conceive her second child for over a year.
 "The stress starts as you become obsessive with the whole thing: you are either preparing for ovulation, or you're waiting to see if you are pregnant.
 Everyone around me was popping them out, and I wasn't getting pregnant.

 "I started to get very nervous, thinking Rachel could be an only child which we really didn't want."

-“It’s the obvious question that is asked of newly married couples or people with one child.
-You don’t hear people asking someone with four, are you going again?
-We got a lot of questions and if they got me on a bad day they got a very blunt and real answer.
-I would say we are trying, we’re really struggling and it’s very difficult for us.
+"It's the obvious question that is asked of newly married couples or people with one child.
+You don't hear people asking someone with four, are you going again?
+We got many questions, and if they got me on a bad day, they got a very blunt and real answer.
+I would say we are trying, we're really struggling, and it's challenging for us.
 People have to be aware of these things.
-Fertility is kept quiet and not many people speak out.”
+Fertility is kept quiet, and not many people speak out."